Wightlink Isle of Wight Ferries receives numerous requests for support from many worthwhile causes and unfortunately we are unable to help everybody.

 Because of the good work we already do we can only offer support to a small number of requests within the immediate locality of our ports and have identified post codes that we will accept requests from.
 If you are not in our neighbourhood, we are sorry but we are unable to support you.

-Charity requests from Registered Charities, Registered Youth Groups and Schools will only be considered from the following post codes:
+Charity requests from Registered Charities will only be considered from the following post codes:

 PO1, PO30 – PO41 & SO41

-Each charity or organisation may submit a request once a year between 01 April and 31 March.
+Each charity may submit one request a year between 01 April and 31 March.